These are adapted from cookbooks, websites, family, and friends. All are vegan.

 1 cup (about 6 ounces) corn kernels

-3 15-ounce cans cannellini (or other white) beans, drained and rinsed
+3 15-ounce cans cannellini (or great northern or navy) beans, drained and rinsed

 1 14.5-ounce can diced tomatoes, not drained (or 2 tomatoes, chopped)